drinking-code/cherry-soda/README.md

 Yet another JavaScript framework that nobody needs.
 It reminds of React, but does not render HTML on the client*.
-Instead of rendering HTML on the client (or on the server and then hydrate on the client), cherry-cola is intended to render on the server and only altered and not hydrated on the client.
+Instead of rendering HTML on the client (or on the server and then hydrate on the client), cherry-cola is intended to render on the server and only alter the HTML (and not hydrate) on the client.
 Similar to React, you specify components that return JSX in order to generate HTML on the server, but you also specify code that will be run on the client.
 Oh, and it works with Bun (:

 > *It does, technically.
 But way less than other frameworks.
-&nbsp;
+> &nbsp;

 > **Warning**&nbsp;&nbsp;
 > Cherry-cola is experimental.
 Everything is subject to change.